 We remark here that this contribution would be suppressed in proportion to $n_p/n_e$ if pair loading becomes substantial (here, $n_p/n_e=1$).
 This scaling arises from the observation that the ratio $n_p/n_e$ governs the plasma proton density, with $n_e$ determined by the opacity constraint, yet it has little effect on the high-energy non-thermal proton content.
-The overall pressure of these protons indeed remains comparable to the turbulent magnetic pressure once turbulent damping becomes significant, see Eq.~(\ref{eq:Pnth-selfr}).
+The overall pressure of these protons indeed remains comparable to the turbulent magnetic pressure once turbulent damping becomes significant (see Eq.~\ref{eq:Pnth-selfr}).
 Future high-sensitivity neutrino observations of NGC~1068 in this energy range could help discriminate between these possibilities.

-We now turn to the influence of the ratio between the proton escape and acceleration timescales, $t_{\rm esc}/t_{\rm acc}$ [Eq.~(\ref{eq:def-Xi})], while maintaining a constant ratio between the advection and acceleration timescales, whose influence is discussed thereafter.
-We satisfy these requirements by varying $\ell_{\rm c}$, hence the ratio $R_{\rm cor}/\ell_{\rm c}$ at constant $R_{\rm cor}=15\,r_{\rm g}$, together with $v_{\rm A}\propto (R_{\rm cor}/\ell_{\rm c})^{-1/2}$.
+We now turn to the influence of the ratio between the proton escape and acceleration timescales, $t_{\rm esc}/t_{\rm acc}$ (Eq.~\ref{eq:def-Xi}), while maintaining a constant ratio between the advection and acceleration timescales, whose influence is discussed later.
+We satisfied these requirements by varying $\ell_{\rm c}$, hence the ratio $R_{\rm cor}/\ell_{\rm c}$ at constant $R_{\rm cor}=15\,r_{\rm g}$, together with $v_{\rm A}\propto (R_{\rm cor}/\ell_{\rm c})^{-1/2}$.
 Figure~\ref{fig:esc_acc_cst} illustrates the characteristic dependence of the various spectra on this ratio $t_{\rm esc}/t_{\rm acc}$.
 It confirms the anticipated result that $t_{\rm esc}/ t_{\rm acc}\gtrsim 1$ is a prerequisite to proton acceleration to high energies.
-In this limit, the proton spectrum acquires a near universal shape with approximately equal energy per decade, as above.
+In this limit, the proton spectrum acquires a near universal shape with approximately equal energy per decade, as discussed in the non-thermal energy fraction study.
 This is a direct consequence of turbulence damping, which becomes more prevalent when protons are strongly confined, as one would anticipate.
-As $t_{\rm esc}/t_{\rm acc}\gtrsim 1$ takes larger values, the normalization of the proton spectrum rises due to more efficient confinement.
+As $t_{\rm esc}/t_{\rm acc}\gtrsim 1$ takes larger values, the normalisation of the proton spectrum rises due to more efficient confinement.
 However, this growth is ultimately limited by the finite turbulent energy reservoir, leading to a saturation of the proton energy density at large values of $t_{\rm esc}/t_{\rm acc}$.
-The corresponding neutrino spectra also exhibits the universal shape when the turbulence feedback is significant, and naturally reproduce the observed neutrino spectrum for $t_{\rm esc}/t_{\rm acc} > 1$.
+The corresponding neutrino spectra also exhibit the universal shape when the turbulence feedback is significant and naturally reproduce the observed neutrino spectrum for $t_{\rm esc}/t_{\rm acc} > 1$.